 2xx within 30 seconds

-429 or 5xx responses enter the retry queue; other 4xx responses are not retried
+429 or 5xx will trigger a retry, while other 4xx responses will not be retried

-- Maximum 10 retries with exponential backoff intervals (minutes):
+- Maximum of 10 retries with exponential backoff intervals (minutes):

 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024